• Skip to primary navigation

 With Smart Replies and Smart Compose, Gmail for Android is a great email client for the OS, all we need now is a dark mode for the app.

-Filed Under: Apps Tagged With: Gmail, Google, Smart Reply, SmartCompose, SmartReplies
+Filed Under: Apps Tagged With: Gmail, Google, how-to, Smart Reply, SmartCompose, SmartReplies

 Related Stories